BND Hamburger Icon

 7. Neglecting analytics

 To generate consistently engaging email marketing campaigns, you need to use analytics.
-Check the click-through rates of your campaigns.
-Monitor the open rate of your email campaigns.
-Keep an eye on how many new subscribers you’re gaining and how many people unsubscribe.
-Try to figure out what your emails with the highest open and click-through rates have in common so you can use that information when crafting future campaigns.
+Check the click-through and open rates of your campaigns, and see how many new subscribers you’re gaining and how many people unsubscribe.
+Determine what the emails with the highest open and click-through rates have in common to inform future campaigns.
 Learn about the most important email marketing metrics you should track.

-Without monitoring analytics, it’s exceedingly difficult to develop and improve your email marketing strategy.
+If you don’t monitor analytics, it will be exceedingly difficult to develop and improve your email marketing strategy.
 Some email marketing services integrate with Google Analytics, which helps you monitor the readers who go from your email campaigns to your website.

-When evaluating an email marketing tool, you may place an emphasis on finding a platform with a wide array of analytic tools.
+When evaluating an email marketing tool, you may emphasize finding a platform with a wide array of analytics tools.
 If your marketing campaigns rely heavily on email marketing, it helps to use a detailed email marketing tool.

 8. Writing poor subject lines

-Getting an email recipient to open your email is the first step to successful email campaigns.
-According to Mailchimp, the average open rate for emails across all the industries analyzed was 21.33%.
+Getting an email recipient to open your email is the first step in a successful email campaign.
+According to Mailchimp, the average open rate for emails across all of the industries analyzed was 21.33%.

 Did You Know?Did you know

-Try to follow subject line best practices.
+Try to follow subject-line best practices.
 These vary a bit by company, but it’s a good idea to keep your subject lines short.
 AWeber found that email subject lines tend to be under 60 characters and that the average subject line is just over 40 characters.
-Marketo found that 41 characters across seven words might be the best approach.

 For optimal engagement, write short subject lines that are clear and engaging.
 Better yet, write catchy email subject lines.
 This is easier said than done, but following the general rule of keeping subject lines under 60 characters can help you stand out in someone’s inbox.

-Depending on the audience, some businesses may find that using emojis or colorful language in your subject line increases open rates.
+Depending on the audience, some businesses may find that using emoji or colorful language in the subject line increases open rates.
 Other businesses may have better success with stoic and professional wording.
 The tone of your subject line depends largely on your email recipients.

 9. Including too many images